OpenAPI And Contract

 Use the exact examples when implementing or generating code.

-Create, load, sync, conflict, and error examples are all documented as separate pages so agents and developers can lift one operation at a time.
+Account create, slot sync, transfer, conflict, and error examples are all documented as separate pages so agents and developers can lift one operation at a time.